OctoPrint/OctoPrint/README.md

     # Controls consist at least of a name, a type and type-specific further attributes.
 Currently recognized types are
     # - section: Creates a visual section in the UI, you can use this to separate functional blocks
     # - command: Creates a button that sends a defined GCODE command to the printer when clicked
+    # - commands: Creates a button that sends multiple defined GCODE commands to the printer when clicked
     # - parametric_command: Creates a button that sends a parameterized GCODE command to the printer, parameters
     #   needed for the command are added to the UI as input fields, are named and can such be referenced from the command
+    # - parametric_commands: Like parametric_command, but supports multiple commands
     #
     # The following example defines a control for enabling the cooling fan with a variable speed defined by the user
-    # (default 255) and a control for disabling the fan, all within a section named "Fan".
+    # (default 255) and a control for disabling the fan, all within a section named "Fan", and two example controls with
+    # multiple commands in a section "Example for multiple commands".
     controls:
       - name: Fan
         type: section